Posted under Blog by Jaco Visser, Enterprise Asset Management Solutions (MEA)

 If you don’t service your car, it burns more fuel!
 When equipment is not properly maintained, it uses more energy.
 Doing simple things like greasing moving parts or changing filters can reduce energy consumption by up to 15%.

 Repairing damaged equipment quickly is important for minimizing downtime.
 Relying on a reactive maintenance strategy, in most cases, is, therefore, an inefficient and very costly way to operate.
 Emergency repairs cost as much as 5 to 7 times more than planned preventive work, which can obviously have a huge impact on the bottom line.
-To learn more about controlling your maintenance costs, you can access our White Paper here.
+To learn more about controlling your maintenance costs, please see our white paper “Control Your Maintenance Costs.”

-Planned & scheduled maintenance leads to an increase in asset reliability and availability, better reporting & measurement, efficiency improvements on all resources, and a reduction in overall maintenance costs.
+Planned and scheduled maintenance leads to an increase in asset reliability and availability, better reporting and measurement, efficiency improvements on all resources, and a reduction in overall maintenance costs.
 This is due in part to fewer emergency repairs, vendor call-outs, spare parts required, material expedites, and productivity losses.

 However, there is a point where the law of diminishing returns takes over.
 Continued increases in planned maintenance eventually reach the point where it becomes too costly.
 And even with a first-class planned maintenance strategy, it is impossible to avoid the occasional emergency repair.